murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 teaching: 0
 exercises: 0
 questions:
-- "How to take you from raw reads data to individual sample files"
+- "How do we process data from raw reads to individual fastq files?"
 objectives:
 - "Check the quality of the data"
 - "Assign reads to individual samples"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Raw data should always be checked with FastQC."
+- "Assigning reads to specific samples is called demultiplexing"
+- "process_radtags is the built in demultiplexing tools of Stacks and it includes some basic quality control"
 ---

 **Developed by:** Ludovic Dutoit, Alana Alexander